DotDivee/DiscordWebhookAPI/README.md

 ```

 ### Adding An Embed
-Embeds Are Useful For Displaying Large Amounts Of Information Or To Make Your Webhook Look Nice.
+Embeds Are Useful For Displaying Large Amounts Of Information Or For Making Your Webhooks Look Nice.

 You Can Initialize One By Creating And Instance Of The **Embed** Object.

 Unlike The **DiscordWebhook** Object, The **Embed** Object Doesn't Take Any Arguments.
-In Fact, The **DiscordWebhook** Object Is The Only Object That Takes Any Arguments.
+In Fact, The **DiscordWebhook** Object Is The Only Object That Takes Any Arguments (In Its Constructor).

 ```python
 from discord_webhook_api import *